 Malefimancy Adept You cast Malefimancy rituals with a -1 difficulty rating.
 May buy Malefimancy or Sorcery schools without a primary school requirement.
 Poison Blades You may poison one blade at the beginning of a combat with a Meditation-10.
 You may call the Poison effect x1 per combat with the blade (may not be re-applied in the same combat).
 Quick Reflexes Gain x1 Parry per combat when fighting with the Flurry style.
 Sneaky You may take 5 steps while using the Camouflage skill.
 If you are using the Move Unseen skill, you may take 15 steps.
 Arbiter Gain a Power 2 Charming Statement at the start of each social encounter.
 Poison Resistance You gain a Resist Poison x1 per encounter.
 You may enter poisoned ground without harm.
 Poison Crafter You may start as a Master Apothecary, with a specialization in poisons.
 You start with the Recipe for Blade Poison.
+You gain 1 Renown in the Shaddah.
 Frostwood Crafter You may start as a Master Armorsmith, with a specialization in Frostwood Armor.
 You start with the Secret of Frostwood.
+You gain 1 Renown in The Merchants of Airgead.
 Sky Seer You have +1 to the Navigation skill.
-You have Rank 1 in the Sky Seers Guild.
+You gain 1 Renown in the Sky Seers Guild.
+Gardener You start with 1 Gatherer hireling with Gathering-2.